-The LSAISO (LSA Isolated) process experiences high CPU usage on a computer that is running Windows 10, Windows Server 2016, or Windows Server 2019.
+The LSAISO (LSA Isolated) process experiences high CPU usage on a computer that is running Windows 10, Windows Server 2016 or later versions.

 In Windows, the LSAISO process runs as an Isolated User Mode (IUM) process in a new security environment that is known as Virtual Secure Mode (VSM).

 Applications and drivers that try to load a DLL into an IUM process, inject a thread, or deliver a user-mode APC may destabilize the entire system.
 This destabilization can include the high LSAISO CPU scenario that is mentioned in the "Symptoms" section.